ownport/jltools/README.md

-# jsonline-tools
+# jsonline-tools (jltools)

-Tools for working with data in jsonline files
+Tools for working with data in jsonline files.
+Inspired by csvkit tool https://github.com/wireservice/csvkit